We’re available 7 days a week

 Water leakage can result from water thawing in the freezer or leakage of other liquids in the walk-in freezer.
 This could also result from your freezer being unable to cool properly.

-A walk-in freezer may have a hard time cooling for any number of reasons.
-It could be the result of dirty coils or blockage in the pipes.
+A walk-in freezer may struggle to cool for a variety of reasons.
+It could be due to dirty coils or a blockage in the pipes.
 Your freezer could also have a faulty thermostat which would need to be replaced.
-The water can leak onto the wires and fry them, causing power to fail completely.
+Water can leak onto the wires and fry them, causing a complete power failure.
 Water leakage is easy to spot and should be dealt with quickly before any other damage is done.

 Noisy Freezer